 Browse Braille Notetaker Products

-To view a short video about accessible PDAs choose one of the following links.
+To view a short video about accessible PDAs choose the following link.

-For more information on braille technology, including copies of evaluations of braille displays, braille printers, and electronic braille notetakers, contact AFB TECH at (304) 523-8651; or e-mail firstname.lastname@example.org.
+For more information on braille technology, including copies of evaluations of braille displays, braille printers, and electronic braille notetakers, contact AFB TECH at (304) 523-8651.